Skip to main content

 The Microbiome-Metabolism Axis a Clinical Overview

 These molecules are not merely waste products; they are potent signaling molecules.
 Butyrate serves as the primary energy source for colonocytes, the cells lining the colon, thereby maintaining the integrity of the gut barrier.
 Propionate and acetate enter the portal circulation and travel to the liver, where they influence gluconeogenesis and lipid metabolism.
-All three SCFAs have been shown to improve and reduce inflammation systemically.
+All three SCFAs have been shown to improve insulin sensitivity and reduce inflammation systemically.

 Crucially, SCFAs also stimulate the secretion of key incretin hormones, such as glucagon-like peptide-1 (GLP-1), from intestinal L-cells.
 This is a point of profound synergy.
 Therapeutic peptides like Semaglutide are GLP-1 receptor agonists, meaning they work by activating the same receptors as the body’s own GLP-1.